tv2/casparcg-cliptool/README.md

 For Cliptools timer and preview of selected file in the header to work, CasparCG's `casparcg.config` file needs to have an `osc` section.

-The default config file contains a out-commented version of the `osc` section.
+CasparCG's default config file contains a out-commented version of the `osc` section.
 That section should be moved to be part of the configuration, and of course un-commented.

 In case the config file has removed it for some reason, the `osc` section can also be found below.